 The Greenway in Co Mayo is the longest cycling and off-road walking trail in Ireland.
 Spanning 42km from Westport to Achill you are guaranteed traffic free routes which take you through some breathtaking scenery.

 Pack a picnic and take a stroll or cycle with the family this summer!

 You Might Also Enjoy Reading: 20 Fun Things to Do With Kids on The Wild Atlantic Way and 20 More Things to Do with Kids on The Wild Atlantic Way

 #16.
 Enjoy Nature at Clara Bog Nature Reserve, Offaly

 Clara Bog Nature Reserve in Co.
 Offaly is free to visit and has many free events for children.
 The bog itself is reputed to be the best remaining example of raised bog in Western Europe.

 There is a boardwalked 1 km looped walk on Clara Bog which lets you see the wonderful plants, birds and animals which Clara Bog is home to and to soak up the atmosphere of an exceptional raised bog in the heart of Ireland.(NB wear trainers or shoes).The Visitor Centre also organises walks, art and nature activities on a regular basis.

-Head out to play at Festival of Curiosity this summer, in various Dublin venues from July 20th to 23rd 2017.
+Head out to play at Festival of Curiosity this summer, in various Dublin venues during July.
 From the free day time family programme to lively and curated curious nights, expect a programme full of surprise and delight.